 - Language – Choose WordPress language.

-- Administrator Username – You’ll have to use this username for logging into WordPress dashboard.
+- Administrator Username – You’ll have to use this username to log in to WordPress dashboard.

 - Administrator Email – Your email address.
 It’s recommended to enter a working email address here, as it’ll be used for notifications and password reset.